 The Future Service Area for the City's water (and sewer) system is somewhat smaller than the Urban Growth Area established in 1993 and affirmed by the City Council in 2002.
 However, part of the 2012 update to the Land Use Element of this plan is the reduction of the UGA to coincide with the Water System Service Area.

 With this change approximately 1,549 acres of property are included within the UGA, but outside the current City Limits.
-The primary reason for the reduction in of the 1993 UGA is was that it was not developed with consideration of future utility service, but rather with the notion of informing Okanogan County as to the City's long range planning desires for that area.
-Map C.1 in the Map Appendix shows the Water/Sewer System Service Area (which is the same as the UGA).
+The primary reason for reduction of the 1993 UGA was that it was not developed with consideration of future utility service, but rather with the notion of informing Okanogan County as to the City's long range planning desires for that area.